-&lt;sup>10 The core area of a city, town or village which acts as a centre for a broad range of employment, retail, community, residential and transport functions.
+&lt;sup>9 The core area of a city, town or village which acts as a centre for a broad range of employment, retail, community, residential and transport functions.

-Scenario No. Scenario Abridged Recommendations from the Departmental Guidelines 2 PFRA Mapping Zone B present If zoning provides for development that is highly vulnerable then [in the absence of ground-truthing] the zoning should be removed or a justification test should be undertaken in order to assess whether the zoning meets specific criteria for proper planning and sustainable development and demonstrates that it will not be subject to unacceptable risk nor increase flood risk elsewhere.
-For development that is not water compatible in this zone, the justification test requires that all of the following criteria (extracted from the Flood Management Guidelines) must be satisfied : The urban settlement is targeted for growth under the National Spatial Strategy, regional planning guidelines, statutory plans as defined above or under the Planning Guidelines or Planning Directives provisions of the Planning and Development Act, 2000, as amended.
+Scenario No. Scenario Abridged Recommendations from the Departmental Guidelines 2 PFRA Mapping Zone present If zoning provides for development that is highly vulnerable then [in the absence of ground-truthing] the zoning should be removed or a justification test should be undertaken in order to assess whether the zoning meets specific criteria for proper planning and sustainable development and demonstrates that it will not be subject to unacceptable risk nor increase flood risk elsewhere.
+For development that is not water compatible in this zone, the justification test requires that all of the following criteria (extracted from the Flood Management Guidelines) must be satisfied : 1.
+The urban settlement is targeted for growth under the National Spatial Strategy, regional planning guidelines, statutory plans as defined above or under the Planning Guidelines or Planning Directives provisions of the Planning and Development Act, 2000, as amended.
 The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable development of the urban settlement and, in particular: i.
 Is essential to facilitate regeneration and/or expansion of the centre of the urban settlement; ii.
 Comprises significant previously developed and/or under-utilised lands; iii.
 Is within or adjoining the core of an established or designated urban settlement; iv.
 Will be essential in achieving compact and sustainable urban growth; and v.
 There are no suitable alternative lands for the particular use or development type, in areas at lower risk of flooding within or adjoining the core of the urban settlement.
 3. A flood risk assessment to an appropriate level of detail has been carried out as part of the Strategic Environmental Assessment as part of the development plan preparation process, which demonstrates that flood risk to the development can be adequately managed and the use or development of the lands will not cause unacceptable adverse impacts elsewhere.
 N.B.
 The acceptability or otherwise of levels of any residual risk should be made with consideration for the proposed development and the local context and should be described in the relevant flood risk assessment.

-&lt;sup>11 Highly vulnerable development: Garda, ambulance and fire stations and command centres required to be operational during flooding; Hospitals; Emergency access and egress points; Schools; Dwelling houses, student halls of residence and hostels; Residential institutions such as residential care homes, children's homes and social services homes; Caravans and mobile home parks; Dwelling houses designed, constructed or adapted for the elderly or, other people with impaired mobility; and Essential infrastructure, such as primary transport and utilities distribution, including electricity generating power stations and sub-stations, water and sewage treatment, and potential significant sources of pollution (SEVESO sites, IPPC sites, etc.) in the event of flooding.
-CAAS Ltd. for Longford County Council 53
+&lt;sup>10 Highly vulnerable development: Garda, ambulance and fire stations and command centres required to be operational during flooding; Hospitals; Emergency access and egress points; Schools; Dwelling houses, student halls of residence and hostels; Residential institutions such as residential care homes, children's homes and social services homes; Caravans and mobile home parks; Dwelling houses designed, constructed or adapted for the elderly or, other people with impaired mobility; and Essential infrastructure, such as primary transport and utilities distribution, including electricity generating power stations and sub-stations, water and sewage treatment, and potential significant sources of pollution (SEVESO sites, IPPC sites, etc.) in the event of flooding.
+CAAS Ltd. for Longford Local Authorities 13

-In the settlements of Abbeyshrule, Ardagh, Aughnacliffe, Ballinalee, Ballinamuck, Ballymahon, Carrickglass, Drumlish, Edgeworthstown, Granard and Legan certain locations are part of the PFRA Zone A/B but no flood risk has been identified by OPW flood extent/event mapping or the Council at these locations.
-This is also the case in the Longford (Northern) Environs at lands that are already built upon.
+There are certain locations within the town that are part of the PFRA Zone A/B but no flood risk has been identified by OPW flood extent mapping or the Council at these locations.